 Articles published in The International Journal of Sport and Society are peer reviewed by scholars who are active members of the Sport & Society Research Network.
-Reviewers may be past or present conference delegates, fellow submitters to the collection, or scholars who have volunteered to review articles and have been screened by Common Ground’s editorial team.
-This engagement with the Research Network, as well as Common Ground’s synergistic and criterion-based evaluation system, distinguishes The International Journal of Sport and Society peer-review process from journals that have a more top-down approach to refereeing.
+Reviewers may be past or present conference delegates, fellow submitters to the journal, or scholars who have volunteered to review articles and have been screened by Common Ground’s editorial team.
+This engagement with the Research Network, as well as Common Ground’s synergistic and criterion-based evaluation system, distinguishes The International Journal of Sport and Society peer-review process from journals that have a more top-down approach to peer review.

 When publishing with us, you don’t just get the opportunity to write, you also provide feedback on other articles submitted to the journal.

 The guidance that reviewers supply is invaluable and helps to shape the journal.

 Participating in the review process is a great way to gain first-hand experience with the publishing process.

 We recognize the important role of reviewers by acknowledging them as Reviewers.